 Once you have designed the organisation that you plan to work towards, you’ll need a fair process to determine who is selected for the roles in the organisation.

 Be prepared.
 A pitfall of change is manager misalignment, a top team all seeing things differently and giving mixed messages to staff.
 Lock your managers in a room and don’t come out until you have bottomed out a Q&A for every likely question that you are going to be asked.

 Company change can lead to a high level of anxiety in your workforce; anxiety can affect employee morale and productivity as they worry about redundancy.
 To keep the business running as it should, communicate, communicate and communicate even if it’s bad news.
-Silence is often a factor that leads to loosing the people you want to retain.
+Silence is often a factor that leads to losing the people you want to retain.
 If an attitude of “us versus them” is allowed to fester, it can break the culture of your company.

 For the employees who are to be let go, it is essential that you have clarity on entitlements.
 Do not feel that for reasons of genuine re-organisation that you have to hand out huge severance agreements.
 Be fair and reasonable.
 Do not adopt an attitude of “this is just business” and instead be sure to thank them for time and effort spent working for you.
 Do everything you can within your own networks to help them secure future work (for example, provide outplacement support).
 Even after they have left they remain a branding tool for your business.

 Those left in the company can often feel “survivor’s guilt”.
 This feeling will need to be eliminated to move forward and finish the company’s restructure successfully.
 If you have cared for your departing employees successfully, this will help motivate those remaining as they know their former friends and colleagues are not leaving on bad terms.